Cheap family fun activities for $5 or less

 Look into history at The Seelbach Hilton Louisville: The backdrop for the wedding scene in F. Scott Fitzgerald’s novel, The Great Gatsby, the hotel has played host to 1 duchess, 9 presidents and 14 Grammy Award-winning groups.

 Check out all the Interesting Stuff around Louisville – Rodin’s Thinker, Statue of David 10x the original size, Troll under the Bridge, Heigold House Facade, Kennedy Rushmore Mural, statue of Abraham Lincoln, and more!

 Tour the state capitol in Frankfort for free!

 Falls of the Ohio for hiking, exploring, and free programs for just a $2 parking fee.

 Take a day trip to Fort Knox!
 There are a ton of playgrounds and places to see.
 Plus, they have free family events – especially for 4th of July.
 And, if you want to spend just a little bit more, they have bowling, pools and more.
 It’s all accessible to the public.

 Clifty Falls, IN free hikes and activities

 General Butler State Park in Carrollton – lots of free family fun and cheap activities!

-See, we can all have so much cheap family fun for under $5!
+See, we can all have so much cheap family fun for under $5 a person!